-Yet the broader economic anticipation indications are still for a lacklustreto-weak global economy.
-And if the other asset classes were sharing the US EQUITIES view on better things to come, it would be easy to imagine that those weak global outlooks from the World Bank, IMF and OECD were misguided.

-[See the week ago Thursday research note (March 11) for much more on the negatives on Brexit despite the deadline extension, the US southern border situation and OECD projections.]
+If the other asset classes were sharing US EQUITIES view on better things to come, it would be easy to imagine weak global outlooks from the World Bank, IMF and OECD were misguided.
+Once again we suggest review of the week ago Thursday research note (March 11) for much more on negatives due to Brexit despite the deadline extension, the US southern border situation and OECD projections.